What Is the GMAT Test? – Guide for International Students

 What Is a Good GMAT Score?

-Each US university and college has its own required minimum GMAT score in order to be admitted to a specific graduate program.
+Each US university and college has its own required minimum score in order to be admitted to a specific graduate program.
 Being aware of the average scores that previous applicants earned can help you find a middle ground for your own target score – and work toward a score that helps you stand out among other applicants.

 In the quantitative section, the mean score is 39; the verbal section’s mean score is 27.
 Most business schools prioritize your cumulative score in the exam, and for the overall exam, most test takers score between 430 and 670, with a mean score around 550.
 A score between 650 and 700 is considered competitive.

-Can I Retake the GMAT Test?
+Can I Retake the Test?

 Yes, you can!
 You can take the test up to eight times, with a minimum of 16 days between attempts.
-The GMAT can only be taken up to five times in a single year, even if your scores are canceled.
+The test can only be taken up to five times in a single year, even if your scores are canceled.
 Recorded scores are valid for five years, and all non-canceled scores from the past five years will be reported.

-The online GMAT can be retaken once.
+The online version can be retaken once.
 If you have a technical issue that requires you to retake the test, this will not count toward your retake limit if the issue can be verified.

-Getting started with registering and studying for the GMAT can be challenging to do alone, but a Shorelight advisor can give you the support you need.
+Getting started with registering and studying for the test can be challenging to do alone, but a Shorelight advisor can give you the support you need.
 They will advise you every step of the way and help you confidently prepare for your exam so you can work toward studying at your ideal university.

 Study hard and best of luck!